This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 I LOVE beautiful Bright.
 Kalyra is also a major fan and has emphatically declared that she will live there one day for 10 years.
 I hope she invites her Mamma to visit often.

-Things to do in Bright
+Things to Do in Bright

-The Rail Trail
+1. Bike The Rail Trail

 Our favourite way to get into town from Kim’s place was along an overhanging, tree-lined section of the 94km Murray to the Mountains Rail Trail (cycle way).